 The Headteacher has overall responsibility for all the school's educational visits.
-If the Headteacher is absent or unavailable, Ms C. Bank will act as the appointed deputy, and fulfil the same responsibilities regarding the management and approval of educational visits.
+If the Headteacher is absent or unavailable, the Deputy Headteacher will act as the appointed deputy, and fulfil the same responsibilities regarding the management and approval of educational visits.

-The School's Educational Visits Coordinator (EVC) will receive training.
+The School's Educational Visits Coordinator (EVC), Mr J Craig, will receive training.
 The EVC oversees the planning and organisation of the school's visits and provides advice and guidance to staff members and the Headteacher, including recommendations regarding the approval of visits.
-Mr Craig will attend refresher/update training at least every 3 years.
+The EVC will attend refresher/update training at least every 3 years.

-The Governing Body representative, R. Smith, is responsible for overseeing educational visits, and for assisting with the approval of residential/overseas/high risk visits, will receive specific Governor training in order to fulfil this role.
+The Governing Body representative (Chair of Governors), is responsible for overseeing educational visits, and for assisting with the approval of residential/overseas/high risk visits, will receive specific Governor training in order to fulfil this role.